How to Avoid Property Tax Reassessment: California Prop 19 California Strategies and Prop 13 Protections

 In most cases, Prop 19 will effectively eliminate the ability of a parent to leave a low tax assessment to a child.
 Why?
 Because very few people who inherit their parents’ home will actually want to make that home their primary residence—and many homes are worth far more than $1M in California.
 That makes Proposition 19 a huge departure from previous California law, with massive consequences for taxpayers who own California real estate.

-New Prop 19 California Strategy for Transfers After the Feb.
-16, 2021 Deadline
+New Prop 19 California Strategy for Transfers After the February 16, 2021 Deadline

-Did you miss the Feb.
-16, 2021 deadline to transfer a property to your children before Prop 19 went into effect?
-CunninghamLegal has created an aggressive new Prop 19 strategy known as a Family Property LLC which may still enable you to avoid reassessments under Prop 19 to your kids when you pass away.
-This strategy is applicable to many families, and should be considered especially by high-net-worth families.
-A Family Property LLC may help you avoid the newly-passed changes of Prop 19, providing significant savings and protecting against increases in taxable property value.
+Did you miss the February 16, 2021 deadline to transfer a property to your children before Prop 19 went into effect?
+CunninghamLegal has created an aggressive new Prop 19 strategy known as a Family Property LLC, which may still enable you to avoid reassessments under Prop 19 to your kids when you pass away.

 Quick Summary: What is Prop 13 California?

-Proposition 13, which passed overwhelmingly in 1978, was an amendment to the California Constitution which rolled back residential property taxes on a principal residence to 1975 levels, capping them at 1% of assessed value (plus some local additions by county).
+Proposition 13, which passed overwhelmingly in 1978, was an amendment to the California Constitution that rolled back residential property taxes on a principal residence to 1975 levels, capping them at 1% of assessed value (plus some local additions by county).
 Assessments were allowed to rise at a maximum of 2% a year—even though real estate prices in California continued to skyrocket.
 In other words, the original Prop 13 made it possible to measure taxes based on a lower value than what the owner could receive if they sold for the actual housing prices.

-Properties would be fully reassessed in value only when a change of ownership occurs either by death, gift, or sale.
+Properties would be fully reassessed in value only when a change of ownership occurs, either by death, gift, or sale.
 In other words, when the property is “transferred,” or what the California State Board of Equalization calls a “change in ownership.”

 Parents could then pass on their tax breaks to their kids on their residence, of any value.
 For other properties that aren’t the residence, two parents could combine their assessment exclusions to equal $2 million in assessed value being transferred to the children – even though the property might be worth $10M or more.
 In certain cases, grandparents could also transfer Prop 13 caps to grandchildren.